Canon G1 X Mark II vs T3

 It is notable that the G1X Mark II offers wifi support, while the T3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the G1X Mark II and the T3 have been discontinued, but can regularly be found used on eBay.
+The T3 was replaced by the Canon T5, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Canon T3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.